-Constipation remedies such as taking a fiber supplement or eating high fiber foods and performing a colonic massage may help move things along.
-Other remedies can include taking a laxative or using a suppository or enema.
+Constipation remedies such as increasing fiber intake and performing a colonic massage may help move things along.
+Sometimes, you may need a laxative, suppository, or enema.

 Constipation occurs when you pass fewer than three bowel movements per week or have bowel movements that are hard and difficult to pass.
 This can lead to excessive straining and time spent on the toilet.

 According to a 2014 study, the average whole gut transit range is about 10 to 73 hours.
-But your exercise and eating habits, age, sex, and health status all affect the number of bowel movements you experience on a given day.
-While there’s no set number of bowel movements that you should have, it can possibly be dangerous to go three or fewer times per week.
+But your exercise and eating habits, age, sex, and health status all affect your number of bowel movements.
+While there’s no set number you should have, it can be dangerous to go three or fewer times per week.

-Read on to learn more about how you can alleviate both short-term and long-term constipation and when you should get advice from a doctor.
+Read on to learn more about how to relieve both short-term and long-term constipation and when to get advice from a doctor.

 1. Take a fiber supplement

-Fiber supplements are readily available and effective at inducing bowel movements if a low fiber diet is the cause of your constipation.
-They work by adding bulk, or volume, to your stool.
-This helps push stool through your intestines and out of your body.
+Fiber supplements can effectively induce bowel movements if a low fiber diet is the cause of your constipation.
+They add volume to your stool to help push it through your intestines and out of your body.

 • calcium polycarbophil (FiberCon)